In June 2019, this guidance was updated throughout to reflect the Statutory Guidance, Working Together to Safeguard Children (2018).

 Each home should work with their local safeguarding partners to agree how they will work together, and with the placing authority, to make sure that the needs of the individual children are met.

-All organisations, which do not have statutory duties under Section 11 of the Children Act 2004 but which have involvement with children and young people, directly or indirectly, have a responsibility to ensure that their employees, volunteers and service users are aware of these procedures and know where to access them.
+All organisations, which do not have statutory duties under Section 11 of the Children Act 2004 but which have involvement with children and young people, directly or indirectly, should have in place the arrangements described in this chapter.
+They should be aware of how they need to work with the safeguarding partners in a local area.
+They have a responsibility to ensure that their employees, volunteers and service users are aware of these procedures and know how to access them.